 The idea is that without deferred joins pagination queries can impact response time.
 Pagination is done using an OFFSET to skip over a number of records, however, even though the results are skipped, the database must still fetch those records.
 Meaning we are reading data from the disk and immediately discarding it.
 This is an inefficient process and is what causes pagination performance to degrade as you paginate over more records.

-I want to run a test, I have query used by an application to paginate a database with roughly 700K records.
+I want to run a test, I have a query used by an application to paginate a database with roughly 700K records.
 The following SQL statement is generated by a client application to paginate over those records looks somewhat like like this.

 DECLARE @PageNumber AS INT DECLARE @RowsOfPage AS INT SET @PageNumber = 1000 SET @RowsOfPage = 100 SELECT * FROM Customers c ORDER BY Id OFFESET(@PageNumber-1) * @RowsOfPage ROWS FETCH NEXT @RowsOfPage ROWS ONLY